 As I said above, to me the Amex Business Platinum Card is about the awesome perks you get, rather than the return on spend.
 The great thing is that the Amex Business Platinum Card earns Membership Rewards points, so you can pool any points you earn on this card with the points you earn on other cards.

-The easiest complement to this card is the Amex Blue Business Plus Card, which has no annual fee and offers 2x Membership Rewards points on the first $50,000 spent every calendar year.
+The easiest complement to this card is the Amex Blue Business Plus Card, which has no annual fee (Rates & Fees) and offers 2x Membership Rewards points on the first $50,000 spent every calendar year.
 That’s a great way to supercharge your points earning.

 If you’re a business that spends a lot, it could also make sense to add the American Express® Business Gold Card, which offers 4X Membership Rewards® points on the 2 select categories where your business spent the most each month.
 The 4X points apply to the first $150,000 in combined purchases from these 2 categories each calendar year.

 - Airfare purchased directly from airlines